NSHipster/articles/2014-12-29-the-death-of-cocoa.md

 `NSString` is perhaps _too_ versatile, though.
 Although it handles Unicode like a champ, the entire API is burdened by the conflation of strings as paths. `stringByAppendingPathComponent:` and its ilk are genuinely useful, but this usefulness ultimately stems from a misappropriation of strings as URLs.

 Much of this is due to the fact that `@"this"` (a string literal) is much more convenient than `[NSURL URLWithString:@"that"]` (a constructor).
-However, with [Swift's literal convertibles](http://nshipster.com/swift-literal-convertible/), it can be just as easy to built URL or Path values.
+However, with [Swift's literal convertibles](http://nshipster.com/swift-literal-convertible/), it can be just as easy to build URL or Path values.

 One of the truly clever design choices for Swift's `String` is the internal use of encoding-independent Unicode characters, with exposed "views" to specific encodings: